onchain-id/complydefi-sdk/README.md

 ## Development

-- Install dependencies: `yarn`.
+- Install dependencies: `npm i`.
-- Lint code with `yarn lint`.
+- Lint code with `npm run lint lint`.
-- Run unit tests: `yarn test:unit`.
-You can run unit tests each time you modify a file with `yarn test:unit:watch`.
+- Run unit tests: `npm run test:unit`.
+You can run unit tests each time you modify a file with `npm run test:unit:watch`.
-- Build project with `yarn build`.
+- Build project with `npm run build`.
 This will build package into the `dist/` folder from the TypeScript sources.
-- Run end to end tests against a builded package: `yarn test:e2e`.
+- Run end to end tests against a builded package: `npm run test:e2e`.
-- You can generate type documentation with `yarn build:docs`.
-This will build the TypeDoc website into `docs/type_doc`.